abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 \\  \rightarrow 01 \\ \rightarrow 10 \\ \rightarrow 11\end{matrix}
 $$

-Similar to the single system, The sum of entries of the column vector that corresponds probabilistic state of the multiple system should also be equal to 1.
+Similar to the single system, The sum of entries of the column vector that corresponds probabilistic state of the multiple system should also be equal to 1 and each entry of the vector should be a possitive real number.
 Then only we can say that this vector is a probability vector.

-The above given vector is an example of correlated probabilistic state where two bits always have the same state.
-We will see more about correlation when we discuss about the correlation and independence of multiple systems.
+In the above example single systems that combined together to form a joint system have specific behaviour.
+If you see the single systems(bits) individually, then you can see that both the single systems are in same state always.
+This is an example of correlation between individual systems.
+This will not be always the case some times the systems will be independent of each other.

+## Independence and Correlation

-## What do we mean by Independence and Correlation of multiple systems?
+### What do we mean by the independence of single systems?

 We have seen that the multiple system is just a combination of single systems.
 Two systems are said to be independent if learning the classical state of the each of the system doesn't depend on the other one.
-In other words learning the classical state of the any one system doesn't give any information about the other system.
+In other words learning the classical state of the any one of the systems doesn't give any information about the other system.

-First we will the independence between two systems then we can easily generalise that idea for the systems with three or more single systems.

-### Independence between two single systems

-First we will define the multiple systems $(X_1, X_2)$ represented by a probabilistic column vector $|\psi\rangle$.
-Here both $X_1$ and $X_2$ are classical bit with classical state set $\Sigma_1 = \{0,1\}$ and $\Sigma_2 = \{0,1\}$ as we discussed in the previously.
+To understand this first we will the independence between two systems then we can easily generalise that idea for the systems with three or more single systems.
+Lets assume that the two joint systems $(X_1, X_2)$ are represented by a probabilistic column vector $|\psi\rangle$.
+Here both $X_1$ and $X_2$ are classical bit with classical state set $\Sigma_1 = \{0,1\}$ and $\Sigma_2 = \{0,1\}$.

-Here the current probabilistic state of Bits $X_1$ and $X_2$ are represented by the column vectors $|\psi_1\rangle$ and $|\psi_2\rangle$ respectively.
+Here the current probabilistic state of bits $X_1$ and $X_2$ are represented by the column vectors $|\psi_1\rangle$ and $|\psi_2\rangle$ respectively.
 We can define these vectors mathematically as follows.

 $$
 \begin{equation} \tag{1}